ALLENYGY/ALLENYGY.github.io/NOTE/Math/Discrete-Structure/Assignment/Tutorial1.md

 ## 1.Question

 Assume is an integer.
-Prove that if $3n^2 + 2$ is odd,then n is odd.
+Prove that if $3n^2 + 2$ is odd, then n is odd.
 $Proof$
 <table>
 <tr>